What Our Grads Say

 Criminal Justice Degree Opens Doors to Variety of Careers

 Todd Billcliff, '2005

-I found that the Criminal Justice program at Roberts provided me a better experience than those in similar majors in other schools.
-The CJ program at Roberts provided many unique experiences between guest speakers, class trips and classes that were taught by professionals in the field.
-The smaller classroom size also allowed more personal experiences, discussions and relationships.
+I found that the Criminal Justice program at Roberts provided me with a better experience than those in similar majors in other schools.
+The CJ program at Roberts provided many unique experiences between guest speakers, class trips, and classes that were taught by professionals in the field.
+The smaller classroom size also allowed more personal experiences, discussions, and relationships.

 Tyler Pratt, '2013

 I chose Roberts because all of my classes had a faith-based aspect that aligns with my Catholic faith.
 This past semester I had an Ethics in Criminal Justice course that compares those ethics to our faith.
 I agree with the restorative justice distinctive that focuses on making “whole” a situation that is broken, which is what they teach in our program.

 Since I was able to spell the word P-O-L-I-C-E, I wanted to be a police officer.
 The Criminal Justice program at Roberts has great professors, especially Ron Hallman (Associate Professor of Criminal Justice).
 He is dedicated to helping me succeed and helped me obtain my internship, which is required at Roberts, with Gates Police Department.
 I am also on the Bergen Volunteer Fire Department and serve as the Lieutenant of Student Patrol at Roberts.